 I’m finally back!
 After being on a studying hiatus, dealing with life, all rolled up with everything else that goes into being in Photography school, it all came to a head and priorities needed to be made.
 School first!
 So I am beyond excited to be back in the saddle once again!

 The photo above I took in Galveston, as many of my photos, but I chose this one in particular because of the decay and destruction of it.
-A building that I imagine was beautiful back in it’s “hay day” is now a tower mess, of crumbling concrete and mortar.
+A building that I imagine was beautiful back in it’s “hay day” is now a towering mess, of crumbling concrete, bricks and mortar.
 I find these types of buildings stunningly beautiful.
-The once was, the life that filled the halls now gone.
+The once was, the life that filled the halls now long gone.
 Galveston is constantly in a state of construction.
 Everything changes on a daily basis, but it also stays the same.
-You can see the history lining each and every street but you can also see the new life being breathed into the tiny coastal city.
-It is a weird mish mash of historic Galveston and new Galveston all rolled into one, and it strangely works.
+You can see the history lining each and every street but you can also see the new life being breathed into the tiny coastal city I call my second home.
+It is a weird mash-up of historic Galveston and new Galveston all rolled into one, and it strangely works.
+With every new coat of paint slapped on before the next storm, the energy and vibe of the town stay.